Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

 location of the scale bar has to be specified in longitude/latitude in

-font size for the legend of the scale bar (argument legend_size
+font size for the legend of the scale bar (argument legend_size, which

 defaults to 3).
 The North arrow behind the “N” north symbol can also be